LB01 Label Positioning

 Position Options

-• top - Above the switch (needs padding-top)
+• top — Above the switch

-• bottom - Below the switch (needs padding-bottom)
+• bottom — Below the switch (default)

-Label Render Mode
+LB02 Label Render Mode

 Choose between absolute and block positioning for labels